LEARN MORE ABOUT THE TYPES

 Example of Sexual Abuse & Rape

-When we were dating and in the first years of being married, my husband and I used to have sex a lot.
+During the first years of my marriage, me and my partner used to have sex a lot.
 Now we’ve been married for 10 years and our lifestyle has changed so much - I don’t feel like having sex as often as I used to.
-But my husband doesn’t take no for an answer.
-If he wants sex, we have to have it.
-Even when I really don’t want to.
-Even when I tell him to stop.
-I really don’t enjoy it when he does this and it is making me feel weak and abused.
+But my partner doesn’t take no for an answer.
+They always push for it, and I end up having sex even when I really don’t want to.
+Even when I sometimes ask them to stop, they don't.
+I really don’t enjoy it and it is making me feel upset and avoiding being around them at home.

 To learn more about ages of consent for sexual activity, visit one of our partner's, The Mix, information page.